-The MDES reported in Table 2 were calculated using the Optimal Design software package, available at: http://hlmsoft.net/od/
+The MDE sizes reported in Table 2 were calculated using the Optimal Design software package, available at: http://hlmsoft.net/od/

-DfE figures indicate that the average infant class contained 27 pupils in 20185.
+DfE figures indicate that the average infant class contained 27 pupils in 20184.
 If as many as 15 per cent of pupils withdraw from trial participation prior to randomisation or do not participate in data collection for the study's lifetime, this suggests an average of around 23 pupils per school will participate in the trial.
-The calculation of the MDES assumes that the pre-test explains 16 per cent of the variation in the post-test scores6, and that the intra-class correlation is 0.157.
+The calculation of the MDE assumes that the pre-test explains 16 per cent of the variation in the post-test scores5, and that the intra-class correlation is 0.156.

-With the standard assumptions of 80% power and 5% significance level and an even split in the number of schools in the treatment and control groups between the 100 schools expected to participate in the trial, the MDES of the primary outcome measure would be 0.23 standard deviations.
+With the standard assumptions of 80% power and 5% significance level and an even split in the number of schools in the treatment and control groups between the 100 schools expected to participate in the trial, the MDE on the primary outcome measure would be 0.23 standard deviations.
 This calculation is based on an assumption that only pupils in a single class per school will participate in the pre- and post-tests.

-Update (March 2021): Randomising 123 schools, rather than 100 reduces the MDES to 0.21 standard deviations.
-If the intra-class correlation is 0.20, rather than 0.15, but all the other assumptions stay the same, the MDES increases to 0.26 standard deviations (see graph below).
+If the intra-class correlation is 0.20, rather than 0.15, but all the other assumptions stay the same, the MDE increases to 0.26 standard deviations (see graph below).

-5 DfE 2018: 11
+4 DfE 2018: 11

-6 To our knowledge, there is currently no publicly available information on the likely correlation between pre- and post-test scores for our primary outcome measure, the early word recognition subscale from the York Assessment of Reading for Comprehension.
+5 To our knowledge, there is currently no publicly available information on the likely correlation between pre- and post-test scores for our primary outcome measure, the early word recognition subscale from the York Assessment of Reading for Comprehension.
 The efficacy trial of the Nuffield Early Language Intervention (implemented with a similar age group) found that around 55% of the variation in post-test scores (a composite language score) was explained by the pre-test and pupil characteristics when using the full YARC (Sibieta et al., 2016).
 This would be higher due to the additional inclusion of pupil characteristics; we therefore use a lower estimate of 16 per cent for our assumptions.

-7 Previous EEF evaluations on early years have indicated that schools explain around 15 per cent of the variation in pupil attainment.
+6 Previous EEF evaluations on early years have indicated that schools explain around 15 per cent of the variation in pupil attainment.
 For example, the efficacy trial of EasyPeasy found an ICC of 0.18 (Robinson Smith et al. 2019), whilst the efficacy trial of Family Skills reported an ICC of 0.15 at class level (Husain et al. 2018).

 In the case of free school meals, DfE figures indicate that 14.9 per cent of nursery and primary school children in Inner and Outer London were known to be eligible for and claiming free school meals in January 2018.
 Allowing for attrition between pre- and post-testing, this equates to around three children per class.
-As a result, the MDES would be 0.37 standard deviations if the intra-class correlation was 0.15 and all other assumptions remained the same.
-With 123 schools randomised, the MDES is 0.33.
-With the original target sample size of 100 schools the MDES would be 0.38 standard deviations if the intra-class correlation was 0.20.
-Given the large MDES in either scenario, it may be not be possible to discern whether the intervention has had a clear impact on this particular subset of pupils.
+As a result, the MDE would be 0.37 standard deviations if the intra-class correlation was 0.15 and all other assumptions remained the same.
+The MDE would also be 0.38 standard deviations if the intra-class correlation was 0.20.
+Given the large MDE, it may be not be possible to discern whether the intervention has had a clear impact on this particular subset of pupils.